 Create a business plan

 The next step will require you to create a detailed business plan.
-Stating your budget, your long-term goals, local market analysis and a marketing plan are just some of the necessary business plan points that you’ll need to know in order to start and run a successful business.
+Stating your budget, what kind of business entity (like the LLC) you will operate under, your long-term goals, local market analysis and a marketing plan are just some of the necessary business plan points that you’ll need to know in order to start and run a successful business.
 You’ll have a trusted guide through each stage of developing and managing your coffee shop.
 On top of that, a detailed business plan will serve as a road map for how to structure, run, and grow your new business.

 Go location hunting

 Have you thought about where your coffee shop should be located?
 If not, that’s what you need to do next.
 Unless you already have a few ideas in mind, start going around town and check out potential hits.
 Always check for parking availability, distance from schools, universities, other businesses and competition.
 You’ll need an attractive location that will bring in new customers and make them feel comfortable during every visit.
 If the location has a view of the ocean, river, or park.
 If it’s on the rooftop with a majestic backdrop of the skyline, you’ve got yourself a winning combination.

 Create a vision board for your interior design

 Once the location is set, you’ll need to start thinking about the interior design.
 Start by creating a vision board and throwing on it everything that you like.
 From colours of the walls and floors to various types of furniture pieces, chairs, tables, wood types.
 Make sure you pick out modern and comfortable furniture so your customers will stay long and always come back.
 You will find affordable and trendy Bentwood chairs for sale that will fit seamlessly into any coffee shop design.
 Feel free to browse through Pinterest and pin all the colour palettes that you like, take it to the interior designer and wait for the magic to happen.